imarc/handbook/frontend.markdown

 Use `<colgroup>` and `<col>` elements to style table columns instead of using a `class` on each table cell.
 The only style properties that should be modified cross-browser are `background` and `color`.

-## Layout

-### Floats

-Use floats to construct layouts instead of frames, iframes, or tables.
-This maintains the flow of the page, and allows acceptable control over source ordering.

 ## Typography